 DU Bridge Program

 DU Bridge is organized through the Office of Diversity Support Services.
-The program begins two days before Freshmen Orientation begins (Wednesday, August 14th – Friday morning, August 16th).
+This program is held prior to the start of New Student Orientation from Wednesday, August 12th – Friday morning, August 14th.
 The primary focus is to give our incoming freshman students of color an opportunity to build connections and accelerate friendships, meet influential people in the community and on campus that can make their initial college experience a positive one.
-We also plan on having some fun activities planned as well.
 This program is free.
 For questions about Drury’s Bridge Program, please contact Rosalyn Thomas, Coordinator of Diversity Support Services, at email@example.com or (417) 873-6827.

 New Student Orientation

 New Student Orientation will be held Friday, August 14th – Monday, August 17th, 2014 and is required for all freshmen.
 During orientation, freshmen will experience the social and academic sides of Drury.
 Some of the events students will participate in are: attending CORE 101 class, bowling, ice skating and broomball, an off-campus community service event, dinner in the home of a faculty member, student activities fair, a huge fireworks show, and much more!

 Upperclassmen Orientation Leaders will be present throughout the four days of orientation to assist new students by answering questions, providing guidance and informing students about what they can expect once classes begin on Monday, August 17th at 5 p.m.